jedgroev/SGWebsite/lessons/20180626_Metabarcoding_Susanne/README.md

 - Have identified potential pitfalls in these steps.

 # Analysis steps
+- **Step 0**: Trimming (removing of the sequencing primers) -->
 - **Step 1**: Quality filter raw reads (example workflow for workshop)
 - **Step 2**: Dereplicate your dataset
 - **Step 3**: Make a sequence variant table
 - **Step 4**: Identify chimeras and remove chimeric sequences
 - **Step 5**: Assign taxonomy to your sequences based on a reference database
 - **Step 6**: Visualize and analyze microbial community composition

+# Step 0: trimming
+Fragment insert size can be quite short meaning that the reads could contain sequencing primers and eventually remnants of the adapters from the sequencing center (combined 5' and 3' adapters).
+We have already removed the eventual residual sequencing primers from the reads (DSEL15_SIPE1_18SV9_examples_trimmed.zip)

+# Step 1 to 6
+These steps will be done through the `dada2.Rmd` notebook.

 # Going further
 - [Callahan et al., 2018](https://www.nature.com/articles/nmeth.3869)